bem/bem-components/README.md

 </html>
 ```

-To update library to a new version this code won't require any changes in markup, like the first method.
-However, the client-driven markup may be indexed worse by search engines.
+In contrast to the first method, this code won't require any changes to the markup when the library is updated to a new version.
+However, client-generated markup might not be indexed as well by search engines.

-**3 Method.** Execute `{BEMHTML,BH}.apply()` in Node.js and give browser ready HTML:
+**Method 3**.
+Execute `{BEMHTML,BH}.apply()` in Node.js and give the browser the prepared HTML:

 ```js
 var BEMHTML = require('./dist/desktop/bem-components.bemhtml.js').BEMHTML;